 Today the Committee will examine seven different bills.
-All the bills being considered today pertain to taking land into trust for a federally-recognized tribe.
+All the bills being considered today pertain to taking land into trust for a applications as on-reservation acquisitions.

 On March 1, 2015, Senators Wyden and Merkley introduced two bills, S. 817 and S. 818.
 S. 817 would allow the Secretary of the Interior, when considering trust land acquisitions for the Siletz tribe, to treat the applications as on-reservation acquisitions.